 Start with the Academic Programs

 A huge part of your decision will need to factor in the school’s academic programs.
 If you want one that offers International Baccalaureate programs, take a look at the many international schools in Tokyo to get an idea of how many options fit the bill.
-If you are coming in from outside of Japan and relocating to the country, it’s ideal to look at schools that offer English-taught programs.
+If you are coming in from outside of Japan and relocating to the country, it’s ideal to look at schools that offer English-Olympiad programs.
 That provides your kids with an easy transition.

 Determine Standing and Reputation

 What kind of academic reputation does the school have?
 Is it known for providing a well-rounded education?
 What do other parents say about the school?
 What about the students?
 Going over feedback gives you deeper insight into the school, the people behind it, its programs, extracurricular activities and more.
 Use all that information to make a decision.

 Ask About the Extras

 Are your teens interested in pursuing a particular subject or interest?
 Maybe your little girl likes the theater, or your little boy wants to write.
 Take a good, long look at schools that offer extracurricular activities in these areas.
 They can receive more training in these subjects, hone their skills, and discover more of what they can do in the same field, or in others.

 Some of the schools also offer language learning programs.
 That comes with plenty of practical benefits.
 If your kids learn how to speak Japanese, for instance, that will help them adapt to the culture and society much easier.
 If they plan to pursue college in the country, they won’t have to worry about having limited options since they can go beyond schools that use English as the medium of instruction.
 Knowing the local language makes it easier for them to go around, make friends, build relationships, communicate, and more.

 A high school with teachers and an administration that are sensitive to cultural issues will also help.
 Your children will not only grow up respectful of different values and belief systems, they will also know how to relate to people from different backgrounds.
 That skill will help them later when they finally join the workforce.